Mouzourides/setup-script/README.md

 # setup-script

-A quick script I wrote to hook me up with programs because I'm lazy, Designed for Ubuntu based distros.
+A quick script I wrote to hook me up with programs because I'm lazy.
+Designed for Ubuntu based distros.

 ## How to run